maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ![][Collection]

-This is a nice collection to work with and these icons will definitely add a needed design touch to ViewThought.
+This is a nice collection to work with and these icons will definitely add a needed design touch to View Thought.
 When I finalize on the design, I'll remove the icons I didn't use to save bandwidth.
 You can do this by regenerating your font library following the steps above.

 ### Icon Sprites